christopheraue/m-ruby-concurrently/guides/Performance.md

       waiting call_detached:       73300 executions in 1.0006 seconds
       waiting call_and_forget:     85200 executions in 1.0008 seconds

+`wait 0` is used as a stand in for all wait methods.
 Measurements of concurrent procs doing nothing are included for comparision.

 Explanation of the results:

-* `#call` is the slowest if the concurrent proc needs to wait.
+* [Concurrently::Proc#call][] is the slowest if the concurrent proc needs to wait.
 Immediately synchronizing the result for each and every evaluation introduces a noticeable overhead.
-* `#call_nonblock` and `#call_detached` perform similarly.
-When started
+* [Concurrently::Proc#call_nonblock][] and [Concurrently::Proc#call_detached][]
-  `#call_nonblock` skips some work related to waiting that `#call_detached` is already doing.
-Now, when the concurrent proc actually waits `#call_nonblock` needs to make up for this skipped work.
-This puts its performance in the same region as the one of `#call_detached`.
+  perform similarly.
+When started [Concurrently::Proc#call_nonblock][] skips some work related to waiting that [Concurrently::Proc#call_detached][] is already doing.
+Now, when the concurrent proc actually waits [Concurrently::Proc#call_nonblock][] needs to make up for this skipped work.
+  This puts its performance in the same region as the one of [Concurrently::Proc#call_detached][].
-* `#call_and_forget` is the fastest way to wait inside a concurrent proc.
+* [Concurrently::Proc#call_and_forget][] is the fastest way to wait inside a concurrent proc.
 It comes at the cost that the result of the evaluation cannot be returned.

-To achieve maximum performance it has to be considered if the concurrent proc does or does not wait most of the time and if its result is needed:
+To find the fastest way to evaluate a proc it has to be considered if the proc does or does not wait most of the time and if its result is needed:

 <table>